 What’s the current weather at Snowbird?
 (Including current temperatures and winds, snow or rainfall, cloud cover, visibility, etc.).
 What is the status of the tram and lifts?
 Are the ski trails machine-groomed?

 You can get all of the above information by visiting our Mountain Report or by calling (801) 933-2222 from Salt Lake City, or (801) 742-2222 elsewhere, 24 hours a day, 365 days a year.

 Can I bring my pet to Snowbird?

-NO pets are allowed in the canyon, in the lodges, or kept in vehicles during your ski or hiking day, except by special permit (canyon residents, rescue, and assistance dogs).
+NO pets are allowed in the canyon, in the lodges, or kept in vehicles during your visit, except by special permit (canyon residents, rescue, and service dogs).
 Little Cottonwood Canyon is part of the Salt Lake City Protected Watershed.
-For more information visit www.keepitpure.com
+For more information visit www.keepitpure.com.

 Besides skiing and snowboarding, what other winter activities are available?

 Snowbird offers a wide variety of winter activities for the whole family.
 In addition, we offer over great restaurants and shopping.
 Enjoy the world-renowned Cliff Spa offering massages, wraps, yoga, weight room, full service salon, exclusive rooftop pool and hot tub.

 Snowbird’s base elevation, at the Snowbird Center, is 8,100 feet.
 Snowbird’s highest point is at Hidden Peak, where the Tram docks—a whopping 11,000 feet.

 Do I need 4-wheel drive or snow tires?
 What other forms of transportation are there?